 Missing an exam.
 The most common accommodation request is to miss an exam.
-There is no need to request an accommodation for your first missed exam.
-I will automatically drop your lowest exam.
+Requests due to non-medical reasons must be received by 19 May 2023.

-If you need to miss subsequent exams, you must email me, from your official University of Toronto email account, before 9AM the day of the exam.
-You must not have started or looked at the exam.
+If you need to miss the midterm due to illness, you must email me, from your official University of Toronto email account, before 9AM the day of the exam.
 Your email must concisely explain why you missed the test, contain the statement "I understand that it is a punishable academic offense to present false or misleading information with my request for a make-up test" and close with your name and student number.
 I do not require a medical note.
-To make up any subsequent exams that are missed, there will be a makeup exam on 18 June 2021.
-This exam will cover the entire course.
+There will be a makeup exam on 9 June 2023 from 3:00-5:00 PM.